Eadgyth/Programming-Editor/README.md

 <ul>
 <li>To implement other project categories.
 In principle, this is not limited to programming
     and coding projects.
-A type of project is defined by the interface 'ProjectActions' in the 'projects' package where the 'run' function could be anything.</li>
+A type of project is defined by the interface 'ProjectActions' in the 'projects' package.</li>
 <li>To develop "Edit Tools" that can do specialized work with text files.
 An edit tool implements
     'AddableEditTool' in the 'edittools' package.
-It's graphical view can be included in the main window and it has access to the file in the selected tab (the interface replaces the plugin interface in previous commits).</li>
+It's graphical view can be included in the main window and it has access to the file in the selected tab.</li>
 </ul>
 <p>
 ACKLOWLEDGEMENT<br>